Wirecloud/agile-dashboards/union-list-operator/src/doc/index.md

 ## Introduction

-This operator helps you calculate the union of two lists.
+This operator helps you calculate the union between two lists.

 ## Settings